FTXUI 6.1.9

 Draw a high definition progress bar progressing from right to left.

-Element paragraphAlignCenter(std::string_view text)
+Element paragraphAlignCenter(std::string_view the_text)

 Return an element drawing the paragraph on multiple lines, aligned on the center.